-In these accounts, the first $950 in gains is tax-free, the second $950 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
-Plus, there are no restrictions on how the funds may be used so long as it directly benefits the child.
+In these accounts, the first $1,000 in gains is tax-free, the second $1,000 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
+Plus, there are no restrictions on how the funds may be used as long as they directly benefit the child.

-The downside of UGMA and UTMA accounts is that parents have less control over how the child eventually spends the money, says Michael Kay, a Certified Financial Planner and president of Financial Focus, a financial planning firm in Livingston, N.J.
+The downside of UGMA and UTMA accounts is that parents have less control over how the child eventually spends the money, says Michael Kay, a CFP professional and president of Financial Life Focus, a financial planning firm in Livingston, New Jersey.

-Roth IRAFinally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child starts earning income, Havens says.
+Finally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child begins earning income.

-While children over the age of 18 retain control of the account, restrictions on Roth IRA withdrawals prevent investors from taking earnings out penalty-free until the age of 59½.
+While offspring over the age of 18 retain control of the account, restrictions on Roth IRA withdrawals keep investors from taking earnings out penalty-free until the age of 59 1/2.

-A trust in the child's name is another option for parents concerned about how their kid will blow the dough.
-However, these plans come with legal and administrative fees parents won't encounter with a Roth IRA.
+A trust in the child's name is another option for parents.
+However, these plans come with legal and administrative fees parents won't face with a Roth IRA.

-Another common mistake is for parents to save for their children's future before addressing their own long-term financial circumstances, Haven says.
+Another common error is for parents to save for their children's future before addressing their own long-term financial circumstances.